IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

   title: Limitations and known issues
 ---

-You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use Bluemix object storage for input and output.
+You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use Bluemix object storage for file input and output.

 ## Before you start